KacpersDev/KacpersDev/README.md

 # 👋 Hi, I'm a Minecraft & Web Developer

 I'm a **Minecraft and Web Developer** with **5+ years of experience** building scalable systems, custom gameplay features, and modern web applications.
-I enjoy turning ideas into reliable, performant solutions—whether that’s on a Minecraft server or the web.
+I enjoy turning ideas into reliable, performant solutions whether that’s on a Minecraft server or the web.

 ---

-## 🧠 About Me
+## About Me
-- 🎮 Minecraft developer with experience in plugins, server-side logic, and performance optimization
+- Minecraft developer with experience in plugins, server-side logic, and performance optimization
-- 🌐 Web developer focused on clean, maintainable, and scalable applications
+- Web developer focused on clean, maintainable, and scalable applications
-- 🗄️ Strong background working with databases and caching systems
+- Strong background working with databases and caching systems
-- 🚀 Always learning and improving my craft
+- Always learning and improving my craft

 ---

-## 🛠️ Skills & Technologies
+## Skills & Technologies

 ### Minecraft Development
 - Custom plugins & server-side features